Quick start

 - See taxable income, estimated federal tax, effective rate, and marginal bracket.

-- Use a transparent estimate before checking IRS forms or a tax professional.
+- Use a transparent estimate before checking IRS forms, withholding, tax software, or a tax professional.

 What this calculator is for

 The Income Tax Calculator estimates 2026 U.S. federal ordinary income tax.
-It applies a deduction, then uses 2026 federal tax brackets to estimate tax before and after credits you enter.
+It applies the standard deduction or your custom deduction, runs the taxable income through 2026 brackets, then subtracts credits you enter.

 Good fit examples: Estimate 2026 U.S. federal ordinary income tax for planning.
 Compare filing statuses with the standard deduction or a custom deduction.